metaplex-foundation/docs/docs/01-programs/00-token-metadata/00-getting-started.md

 metaplex.nfts().printNewEdition(originalMint, params);
 ```

-Note that this SDK is fairly new and we are planning on adding more methods, modules and plugins in the future.
+Note that this SDK is fairly new, and we are planning on adding more methods, modules, and plugins in the future.
 For now, the entire documentation is written in the README of the GitHub repository.
 We will be writing more content as we go until the SDK is mature enough to have its own folder in this documentation.

 🔗 **Helpful links:**